MilenaPetkanova/iot-frontend/README.md

 - 13.07 - vuetify, table with filters and search - 30 min
 - 13.07 - editing data - 60 min
 - 13.07 - refactoring - 60 min

-## Задачи

-### Todos
-+ init and config
-+ create structure and architecture
-+ create table with filters and search
-+ format date/time
-+ create edit modal
-+ validate the edit form
-+ create details page
-+ visualize the additional related mock data
-- check enhancement, bugs and refactoring tasks
-- enhance the styles
-- adjust the responsiveness
-- check again if all requirements are met

-### Enhancements
-- in app add loading animation
-- in data table center the text and differentiate its header
-- create pages задание, задачи, решение

-### Bugs
-- in db ids are transformed from numbers to strings

-### Refactoring
-- check it shims files can be added in a folder
-- remove unused fonts
-+ move devices list title in the view
-+ in views rename dashboard to devices
-+ add constants (minimum for routes)
-+ add enums (minimum for statuses)